cyberbotics/webots/docs/discord/technical-questions-2021.md

 ##### DDaniel [Cyberbotics] 09/14/2021 15:01:43
 `@yaroslaw` The `Camera` node has to be a child of a `Robot` node.
 You can create an empty robot node, add to it the camera and then move this Robot node around to the positions you're interested in (using a supervisor)

-##### game52 09/14/2021 15:12:16
+##### Stiffler 09/14/2021 15:12:16
 `@DDaniel` can you please have a look at my code if you get a chance 🙂

 I’m trying to create a void  function that will allow me to adjust the speed of my wheels on my robot.
 My code isn’t working, I’ve tried to correct it using Justin Fishers comments.
 Ive also tried to find examples of similar functions online but no luck there.

 ##### DDaniel [Cyberbotics] 09/14/2021 15:26:29
-`@game52` your code has a lot of issues: variable names are not consistent (typos, different capitalisation, random brackets, ... ) the function return type is inconsistent (declare it as void, but when you define the function you define it as float), and the controller lacks the main loop (`while (wb_robot_step(TIME_STEP) != -1)`).
+`@Stiffler` your code has a lot of issues: variable names are not consistent (typos, different capitalisation, random brackets, ... ) the function return type is inconsistent (declare it as void, but when you define the function you define it as float), and the controller lacks the main loop (`while (wb_robot_step(TIME_STEP) != -1)`).
 It's probably worth going through the tutorials or trying to learn from existing examples.
 One similar to yours is `File > Open sample world > samples > tutorials > 4_wheels_robot`

 You can try modifying this one that already works by splitting the part about the movement into a separate function